flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

     docker run --rm --name some-postgres -p5432:5432 -e POSTGRES_PASSWORD=postgis postgis/postgis

     cd rbac-test
+    FIXME: Are these instructions supposed to be commented out or removed?
     # make the changes to pyproject.toml and settings.py (follow the steps in Installation)
     # Specifically steps:
     #    3.
     #    5.

+    FIXME: Are these instructions supposed to be commented out or removed?
     # make the following adjustments for this test approach:
     # ELASTICSEARCH_HOSTS = [{"scheme": "http", "host": os.environ.get("ESHOST", "localhost"), "port": int(os.environ.get("ESPORT", 9200))}]
     # Uncomment the dummy email backend
     # EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'  #<-- Only need to uncomment this for testing without an actual email server

     npm i --save cytoscape-elk
-    python manage.py setup_db # confirm DB reset
+    FIXME: `manage.py` is in the arches repo, not the rbac-test/ directory. python manage.py setup_db # confirm DB reset
     # Note that setup_db cannot be run twice - known (new) bug
+    FIXME: Confirm `rbac_test`, not `rbac-test`.
     mkdir -p rbac_test/{media/js,templates}/views/components/widgets # this seems like it should not be needed?

     # Would be nice to be able to run these as a group
-    python manage.py packages -o load_package -a arches_user_datatype
-    python manage.py packages -o load_package -a arches_inclusion_rule
+    FIXME: Confirm to be run from rbac-test/arches python manage.py packages -o load_package -a arches_user_datatype python manage.py packages -o load_package -a arches_inclusion_rule
     python manage.py packages -o load_package -a arches_semantic_roles